 Stair riser heights shall be 7 inches (178mm) maximum and 4 inches (102mm) minimum.
 The height shall be measured vertically between the nosings of adjacent treads.
 The greatest riser height within any flight of stairs shall not exceed the smallest by more than 3/8 and the rise shall not be less than 11 inches.
 Check the local building codes on stair riser height if you are building your own staircase.

 Usage of Riser

 - Used in the walkways or a driveway serving.

 Nosing is the horizontal, protruding edge of a stair where most foot traffic occurs.
-Mostly, it is the half rounded molding fixed to the ends of the treads exposed in a half which covers where the balusters fit into the treads.
+Mostly, it is the half-rounded molding fixed to the ends of the threads exposed in a half which covers where the balusters fit into the treads.
 Nosing is the edge of the tread projecting beyond the face of the riser and the face of a cut string.
-This is where the tread above a riser overhangs it.
+This is where the thread above a riser overhangs it.
 In some cases, tread might not have a nosing

 These parts can be manufactured from a variety of materials including Aluminum, vinyl, and wood.